What is Saving Faith?

 Derek Redmond is best remembered for his performance at the 1992 Olympic Games in Barcelona.
 He tore his hamstring in the 400-meter semi-final race.
 Redmond fought through the pain and managed to complete a full lap of the track with his father’s assistance as the crowd gave him a standing ovation.
 His father later said, “My son’s race will forever be remembered, and while he did not win the gold medal he had dreamed of, he left an indelible mark on the 1992 Games.”

-John 4 – What Is Saving Faith?
+John 4 – True Trust

 In John 4, we read about an urgent conversation Jesus had with a nobleman whose son was seriously ill.
 Like Redmond’s father, this father watched his child suffer even to the point of death.
 It’s likely the nobleman thought there was some hope Jesus could help him.
 News had spread about the wedding in Cana earlier when Jesus had performed a miracle.
 The word “asked” means the father began to beg Jesus to heal his son and keep it up.
 He was desperately pleading for his son’s life.